 Quality management procedures are critical to improvement.
 If you are a manager of a group of people then you basically have two ways of using procedures, either you are using them to drive consistency and improvement or you’re not.
-Which way is yours?
+How are your management procedures used?

 First let’s define what not using management procedures means.
-It means either that you have not documented procedures for what is expected of a task, process, or worker, or you have documentation, but you do not use it in any meaningful way.
+It means either that you have not documented your work standards in a work instruction or procedure for what is expected of a task, process, or worker.
+Alternatively, you have documentation, but you do not use it in any meaningful way.
 Perhaps you have documented procedures to show an auditor for ISO conformance or financial compliance and that’s all your procedures are used for – your auditor.
 Your procedures are much more valuable.

 If you are a manager that is not using procedures, then you are probably the type of manager that believes that everyone is doing the best they can or at least you believe your employees when they say they are doing the best they can.
 After all, it’s one problem after another at work.